jupiter126/Linux_Custom_Control_Device/README.md

 ###########################
 # I N T R O D U C T I O N #
 ###########################
-# This little script is a dirty quickhack by me (JuPiTeR)-(really, 4 days of noobswork - it is literally the second script of more than 50 lines that I write),
+# This little script is a dirty quickhack by me (JuPiTeR)-(it is literally the second script of more than 50 lines that I write),
 # and can certainly be enhanced in at least a 100 possible manners: if you can do better, please do so!

 # It is its own readme, please read the file thoroughly, including comments; I tried to put as many as possible.